syncfusion-content/javascript-docs/js/PivotChart/Multiple-Axis.md

 ![](Multiple_Axis_images/seriesindex_one.png)

-## Customizing PrimaryYAxis and Axes properties
+## Customizing PrimaryYAxis and axes properties

 ### labelFormat
 You can customize the **labelFormat** for both PrimaryYAxis and custom axes.